The library will resemble an open book.

 This video shows the construction site:

-According to the MBR Library website, it will not just be an ordinary library, but is designed to be “the largest cultural centre in the Middle East and North Africa region”.
+The library will not just be any old library, but is designed to be “the largest cultural centre in the Middle East and North Africa region”.

 It will house more than 4.5 million books, including printed and e-books, and have several areas for events, activities, education and cultural festivals, as well as venues for exhibitions, and a 500-seat lecture theatre.